skyssolutions/lynxchan/src/be/Readme.md

 # Application usage
 `boot.js` is the main file, run it using Io.js to start the system.
 Keep in mind that if you ran `aux/setup.sh`, you can just run the `lynxchan` command or start the `lynxchan` service.
 It accepts the following arguments:
 * `--debug`, `-d`: for development.
 Will not cache static files and will reload any module besides the ones directly under the be directory.
-It will also cause most errors to crash.
+It will also cause errors to crash and will clean any file in the temporary directory older than one minute every minute.
 * `--reload`, `-r`: will rebuild all pages on boot.
 * `--no-daemon`, `-nd`: will not start listening.
 For rebuilding pages while having a server running.
 * `--create-account`, `-ca`: will create a new account.
 Require the use of the login, role and password parameters.